US government agrees to $138.7M settlement over FBI's botching of Larry Nassar assault allegations

-(AP) — The U.S. Justice Department announced a $138.7 million settlement Tuesday with more than 100 people who accused the FBI of grossly mishandling allegations of sexual assault against Larry Nassar in 2015 and 2016, a critical time gap that allowed the sports doctor to continue to prey on victims before his arrest.
+The U.S. Justice Department announced a $138.7 million settlement Tuesday with more than 100 people who accused the FBI of grossly mishandling allegations of sexual assault against Larry Nassarin 2015 and 2016, a critical time gap that allowed the sports doctor to continue to prey on victims before his arrest.

 Nassar worked at Michigan State University and also served as a team doctor at Indianapolis-based USA Gymnastics.
 He's now serving decades in prison for assaulting female athletes, including medal-winning Olympic gymnasts.